kujawa98/GameOfLife/README.md

 # Rainbow Life
 Basic version of Conway's GoL with some interactions and pretty nice looking colors

+## Technologies
+Project is created with:
+* Python 3.9
+* PyGame 2.0.1

 ## How to run?
 You must have pygame installed on your system